makersacademy/takeaway-challenge/README.md

   my_order.place
   ```

-  You will receive a text message to let you know your order is on its way
+  You will receive a text message to let you know your order is on its way:

   > Thank you!
 Your order was placed and will be delivered before 17:30